DanielBrito/polymapp/README.md

 **PolymApp** is a (very) personal management tool to control readings and studies, make long-term activity plans, budget to measure expenses, list ongoing and future projects, and other features.

 It's an optimized version of a spreadsheet that I used to perform such activities since I was 16.
-Moreover, it's also an opportunity to improve my programming skills and increase my knowledge in UI/UX Design and Software Engineering.
+Moreover, it's also an opportunity to improve my programming skills and increase my knowledge of UI/UX Design and Software Engineering.

 The name is inspired by the term _polymath_, who is an individual whose knowledge spans a significant number of subjects.